-If you and your students have Interactive Classroom licenses, students can complete their assessment digitally instead of using the copymaster.
+If you and your students have digital experience licenses, students can complete their assessment digitally instead of using the copymaster.
 When students complete the assessment pages digitally, you’ll be able to review their work on the View Work page.

 Critical Juncture Assessments

 Critical Juncture assessments typically occur towards the end of each chapter.
 The Materials and Preparation section will indicate when there is a Critical Juncture to prepare for, but you can also tell when an activity is designed to be a Critical Juncture assessment by the hummingbird icon that will appear within it.
 Selecting the hummingbird icon will tell you how to assess students’ understanding with the activity, and how to tailor instruction based on what you find.
 If you need guidance on the “answers” to the assessment activity, refer to the “Possible Responses” tab.

 If you are using Classroom Slides or digital experience, you’ll see a hummingbird or “Critical Juncture” label in the bottom right corner of one of the slides of the activity.
 The notes about assessing understanding and tailoring instruction are located in the notes of that slide (on the right-hand side of the Teacher’s Guide tab in the digital experience; underneath the slide in Classroom Slides).